Tithes & Alms

 For this reason, Christ's sacrificial offering could justify us by faith in his blood:

-And this I say, that the covenant, that was confirmed before of Alahayim in Christ, the law, which was four hundred and thirty years after, cannot disannul, that it should make the promise of none effect.
+Wherefore then serveth the law?
+It was added because of transgressions, till the seed should come to whom the promise was made; and it was ordained by angels in the hand of a mediator.
+17 And this I say, that the covenant, that was confirmed before of Alahayim in Christ, the law, which was four hundred and thirty years after, cannot disannul, that it should make the promise of none effect.

 -

 Abraham was given the promise of his seed when he was 70 years old.
 430 years after, the law of Offerings and Sacrifices on the Day of Atonement were added to the Law of the Commandments.
-This is what Paul is referring to in Galatians 3:17 that the Law of Offerings & Sacrifices given 430 years after Abraham's seed, Christ, was promised cannot disannul the covenant and make the promise of Abraham's seed to come ineffective:
+This is what Paul is referring to in Galatians 3:17 that the Law of Offerings and Sacrifices given 430 years after Abraham's seed, Christ, was promised cannot disannul the covenant and make the promise of Abraham's seed to come ineffective:

 Gal 3:24